 • higher degree by research students; and

-• volunteers and students undertaking work experience.
+• volunteers and students undertaking work experience (excluded from audiometry).

 View current

 This is the current version of the approved document.
 You can provide feedback on this document to the Enquiries Contact - refer to the Status and Details tab from the menu bar above.
+To view historical versions, click the link in the document's navigation bar.

 ____________________